jmitchell38488/cpp_flappydoom/README.md

 build/bin/main<.ext>
 ```

-The game has been tested on OSX & Windows 10.
+The game has been tested on Linux, OSX & Windows 10.
 Make sure you bundle the assets along with the executable when compressing.

+This game is _not_ optimized to run with [OLC Pixel Game Engine Mobile][olc-pgex-mobile]

 ### How to play
 The game is composed of runs.
 A run is an attempt to navigate the gates.
 There are 5 difficulty levels, that affect the score the player receives for passing through a gate, and the speed the game plays at.